rakib05r/Python-Code-Implementation/README.md

 # Python-Code-Implementation
 # Author: Md.Rokibul Islam
-# Intern Engineer
+# Jr. Web Developer
-# W3 Engineers Limited
+# GraphicPeoPle
 In this repository i am trying to implement basic data structure and algorithm using python